·

 Best Travel Strollers: Honest & Updated Reviews

-Before I had my baby I thought that picking up a stroller was a simple task.
+Before I had my baby, I thought picking up a stroller was simple.
 With so many strollers available on the market I thought anything I get should be good to travel with, as I’ve seen many parents gate-checking their travel strollers.

-When many friends warned me that I’ll need two strollers: one for home and one for travel, I didn’t believe them.
+When many friends warned me that I’d need two strollers: one for home and one for travel, I didn’t believe them.
 Let me tell you – I was very wrong.
-In fact, I ended up with FOUR strollers I’ve been frequently using as my circumstances changed and ended up buying and selling a decent amount of other strollers.
-I didn’t research everything I needed from the beginning and was following the trends, which was a big mistake.
+I ended up with FOUR strollers I’ve been frequently using as my circumstances changed and ended up buying and selling a decent amount of other strollers.
+I didn’t research everything I needed from the beginning and was following the trends, which was a big and costly mistake.

 A travel stroller is one of the most useful things to travel with a baby.